cainhill/render-engine/README.md

 ## 📌 Purpose

-When triggered by webhook, this script copies slices from videos in your `/data/src-videos/` path and arranges them in one or more compilation videos, saving to your `/data/dest-videos/` path according to the instructions you give it using CSV in your `/data/manifests/` path.
+When triggered by webhook, this script copies slices from videos in your `/data/src-videos/` path and arranges them in one or more compilation videos, saving to your `/data/dest-videos/` path according to the instructions you give it using CSV in your `/data/manifests/` directory.

 <br />